|Hilary A. Herbert|

 March 4, 1791 - Vermont was admitted as the 14th U.S. state.
 It was the first addition to the original 13 American colonies.

-March 4, 1794 - The 11th Amendment to the U.S. Constitution was passed by the U.S. Congress.
-The Amendment limited the jurisdiction of the federal courts to automatically hear cases brought against a state by the citizens of another state.
+March 4, 1794 - The 11th Amendment to the U.S. Constitution was passed by the U.S. Congress, limiting the jurisdiction of the federal courts to automatically hear cases brought against a state by the citizens of another state.
 Later interpretations expanded this to include citizens of the state being sued, as well.

 March 4, 1811 - Alabama author Hardin E. Taliaferro was born on a farm in Surry County, N.C.

-March 4, 1826 - The first railroad in the U.S. was chartered.
-It was the Granite Railway in Quincy, Mass.
+March 4, 1826 - The first railroad in the U.S. was chartered, the Granite Railway in Quincy, Mass.

 March 4, 1833 – John Murphy of Monroe County, Ala. began his term as U.S. Representative for Alabama’s 5th Congressional District.